omgnetwork/omgnetwork.github.io/docs/exitbonds.md

 * `UTXO2` owned by Bob (0.5 ETH)
 * `UTXO3` owned by Alice (0.5 ETH)

-Either party can initate an in-flight exit on `TX1`, but *both* Alice and Bob must piggyback with a reference to to their respective outputs in order to exit their funds.
+Either party can initate an in-flight exit on `TX1`, but *both* Alice and Bob must piggyback with a reference to their respective outputs in order to exit their funds.

 There are also cases whereby a piggyback can be invalid in the context of a canonical in-flight exit.
 Read more in this [scenario](challenges#invalid_piggyback).